dwz92/City-Classification-MLP/README.md

-# ML-Challenge-MLP
+# City-Classification-MLP
 A MLP Model built for classifying cities

 ## Sample Dataset
-*Disclaimer: All response in `data/` are obtained through survey questions.*
+*Disclaimer: All response in `data\` are obtained through survey questions.*

 ### Survey Questions
 **Assume all scale starts as 1 being the lowest rating, unless stated otherwise**